-In this section a concise image is offered of B. F. Nel's contribution to a psychology of becoming.
-It is well known that he was a strong opponent of the practice of applying, i.e., where psychology is merely applied to educating and teaching a child.
-In many of his publications he also has shown that he takes a phenomenological perspective on the situation of educating as his point of departure for an exploration of a psychology of becoming.
+In this section, a concise image is offered of B. F. Nel's contribution to a psychology of becoming.
+It is well known that he is a strong opponent of the practice of applying, i.e., where psychology is merely applied to educating and teaching a child.
+In many of his publications, he also shows that he takes a phenomenological perspective on educating as his point of departure for an exploration of a psychology of becoming.
 Despite his long list of publications, only a brief account is given of his approach to a pedagogically accountable psychology of becoming.
-He mainly follows in the footsteps of Langeveld who was considered earlier.
+He mainly follows in the footsteps of Langeveld, who is considered earlier.
 In addition, he makes use of contributions from Buytendijk, Portman, De Klerk, Perquin, etc.

-When a brief appreciation must be shown of his contribution to a psychology of becoming, it can be done from a view of positive appreciation as well as making a critical evaluation.
-Positively, his contribution is in the already mentioned fact that he assumes the views of persons who have taken a phenomenological point of view as well as those who are strongly pedagogically oriented in their approach.
-Evidence of this is his frequent use of the concept "pedagogical" as well as "becoming" in its combination with psychology, i.e., a psychology of becoming.
-Nel also criticizes the idea of development occurring in phases and the contribution of Arnold Gesell's strict phase divisions with a strong biological foundation.
+When an appreciation is shown of his contributions, it is done from a view of positive appreciation, as well as making a critical evaluation.
+Positively, his contribution is in the fact that he assumes the views of persons who have a phenomenological point of view, as well as those who are strongly pedagogically oriented in their approach.
+Evidence of this is his frequent use of the concept "pedagogical", as well as "becoming" in its combination with psychology, i.e., a psychology of becoming.
+Nel also criticizes the idea of development occurring in phases, and the contribution of Arnold Gesell's strict phase divisions with their strong biological foundation.

-Nel's use of the compound "psychic-spiritual" becoming as a unitary event, stems from Heidegger's well-known notion of Dasein, in short this is to state the idea of totality, even a totality that he calls a bodily, psychic, spiritual becoming, i.e., the totality of a person's becoming in relation to his/her world.
+Nel's use of the compound "psychic-spiritual" becoming as a unitary event, stems from Heidegger's well-known notion of

+Dasein.
+In short, this is to state the idea of totality, even a totality which he calls a bodily, psychic, spiritual becoming, i.e., the totality of a person's becoming in relation to his/her world.

-Building on this, with certain reservations, he outlines a phaseology of development from the first year of life up to and including puberty.
-In this sketch he continually makes use of the contributions of various exponents, including Kohnstamm, Spranger, Calon and others.
-These contributions will not be discussed further here.
+Building on this, with certain reservations, he outlines a phraseology of development from the first year of life up to and including puberty.
+In this sketch, he continually makes use of the contributions of various exponents, including Kohnstamm, Spranger, Calon and others.
+These contributions are not discussed further here.

-If some brief critical remarks must be made regarding his approach to a psychology of becoming, the following deserves attention: First, his unaccountable use of the concept psychology of becoming must be pointed out.
-With this, Nel shows that indeed he considers the actualization of becoming as a psychological matter.
-Irrespective of his criticism of applying developmental psychology to a child's education and teaching, in many of his publications his approach still remains in a psychologically oriented one and he merely links this psychology with the term becoming.
-As such, this composition is not accountable.
-Second, in following the views of Langeveld and other exponents who also make this same mistake, he continues to talk about the developmental psychology of a child.
-Thus, it seems that in his approach, choice of concept combination, there are certain contradictions in his arguments.
-His use of "psychicspiritual" as well as "physical-psychic-spiritual" and spiritual becoming as unitary events is not acceptable.
-Despite his critique against psychology and psychological approaches, at least he distinguishes, if not separates, psychic-, spiritual- and even physical-becoming.
-The most important criticism that must be expressed in Nels' argument and approach is that there is no mention of the actualization of the psychic life as a totality, i.e., as a totality-in-function or in communication [with his world].
-He does not succeed in establishing a psychopedgogical perspective on the actualization of the psychic life of a child-in-education.
+Of some critical remarks regarding his approach to a psychology of becoming, the following deserve attention: First, his unaccountable use of the concept psychology of becoming is pointed out.
+With this, Nel shows that, indeed, he considers the actualization of becoming as a psychological matter.
+Irrespective of his criticism of applying developmental psychology to a child's educating and teaching, in many of his publication, his approach remains in a psychologically oriented one, and he merely links this psychology with the term becoming.
+As such, this concept composition is not accountable.
+Second, in following the views of Langeveld, and other exponents who also make this same mistake, he continues to talk about the developmental psychology of a child.
+Thus, it seems that, in his approach and choice of concept combination, there are certain contradictions in his arguments.
+His use of "psychic-spiritual", as well as "physical-psychicspiritual", and "spiritual becoming" as unitary events is not acceptable.
+Despite his critique against psychology and psychological approaches, at least he distinguishes, if not separates, psychic-, spiritual-, and even physical-becoming.
+The most important criticism of Neel's argument and approach is that there is no consideration of the actualization of the psychic life as a totality, i.e., as a totality-in-function or in communication [with his/her world].
+He fails in establishing a psychopedgogical perspective on the actualization of the psychic life of a child-ineducating.
 The reasons for these deficiencies are not discussed here.